 The thought of leaving the ‘safety’ of a regular 9-5 job for the big unknown of self-employment can be as exciting as it is scary.
-I know this first-hand, because I’ve been there and I’ve also had the great privilege of working with women of all ages who’ve wanted to make their dreams of self-employment and working from home come true.
+I know this first-hand because I’ve been there and I’ve also had the great privilege of working with women of all ages who’ve wanted to make their dreams of self-employment and working from home come true.

 Through personal experience and working with clients, I’ve found two of the biggest things that stop many of us from taking the plunge is … self-doubt and lack of confidence or self-belief.
 This was certainly the case for Gabby, a client of mine who’d been working in customer service for an online retailer for years.
 Gabby described her job as ‘safe’ and comfortable, but deep down she knew the job wasn’t moving her on in any way.

-Gabby had also trained in sports massage and her ultimate dream and goal was to work for herself as a massage therapist.
+Gabby had also trained in sports massage, and her ultimate dream and goal were to work for herself as a massage therapist.
 She already had some massage clients and enjoyed doing this work much more than her office job, but because she felt so stuck in her regular job, she was beginning to question 1) her ability as a massage therapist and 2) whether she had it in her to go it alone and launch her therapy business.

 This is when Gabby came to me for some help.
-Together we worked through a 5 step process that helped her conquer her self-doubt and lack of confidence, so that she could finally leave her ‘safe’ job and launch her business in just six months.
+Together we worked through a 5 step process that helped her conquer her self-doubt and lack of confidence so that she could finally leave her ‘safe’ job and launch her business in just six months.

 I’ll walk you through the steps Gabby took so you can begin to prepare yourself to get similar results: